 • online: using our Counter Representation Form

-• by email: downloading the counter representation response form and emailing it to the Local Development Plan Team at: LDP@lisburncastlereagh.gov.uk or
+• by email: downloading the counter representation response form (you should save a copy of the form to your device, complete and attach) and emailing it to the Local Development Plan Team at: LDP@lisburncastlereagh.gov.uk or

 • by mail: requesting a copy of our counter representation response form to be posted to you or collecting a hard copy from the Planning Unit, Civic Headquarters, Lagan Valley Island, Lisburn, BT27 4RL and returning it to the Local Development Plan team at the same address.